xCarlos-Fuentesx007/IT-Project-1/README.md

 2. Security Risk: Server virtualization carries an additional data security risk.
 To ensure data integrity and safety, check if the provider is PCI complaint or how they handle security.

 ### Recommendation
 Given the above points, I recommend transitioning to server virtualization because the benefits far outweigh the drawbacks.
-It benefits the organization in many different levels of cost expenses, it promotes automation to ease the workload of everyday tasks, and it implements a reliable backup and restore system
+It benefits the organization in many different levels of cost expenses, it promotes automation to ease the workload of everyday tasks, and it implements a reliable backup and restore system.

 ## License